 After the first rise, your bowl should look like this:

-Now take your challah mold, and spray it VERY thoroughly with cooking spray.
+Now take your challah mold, and spray it thoroughly with cooking spray.
 This will make a big difference later!
 Divide the dough into four “challette” molds.

 Preheat your oven to 200 degrees again, let it warm up, and then put your challah back in the oven.
 I use a small sheet pan underneath.